 At first all this arriving company appeared in a common hall 1000 meters in length, 10 in width, and 5 in altitude.
-They were struck by the great bulk of the
+They were struck by the great bulk of the site, the mass of greenery, the light penetrating through it in golden beams.
 There was something magic in the first time in this spectacle; the hall seemed infinitely long.
 All those arriving noticed only the green, the light, and the arched transparent ceiling.
 The newly arriving ones were absolutely lost, although their conductor encouraged them in all possible ways.
 Becoming acclimated, they began to notice far off some sort of spot; no a fly, not a butterfly, approaching even nearer and nearer, becoming even clearer and turning out to be old friends, who arrived earlier at the greenhouse.
 There erupted joyful exclamations and warm embraces.
 Those approaching had small wings on the sides of the body, like fishes' fins.
 They were actuated by the legs.
 The wings moved, like fins, and gave forward motion in gas media.
 They were easily donned and, like clothes, easily removed from the body.